 If you are continuing your employment into the next year, you can sign up for available voluntary benefits during the Open Enrollment period.
 To enroll in these voluntary benefits, fill out the necessary forms associated with each benefit.

 If your position terminates in the current year and you return to work for the City of Boulder the following year, you will have the opportunity to reenroll in medical and voluntary supplemental benefits upon rehire.

 Employees are eligible for retirement pension benefits through the Colorado Public Employees' Retirement Association (PERA).
-Visit for more information.
+Visit Colorado PERA for more information.

 Whether you are at home, work, traveling or in need of a convenient way to visit a doctor without having to sit in an office, MDLive is easy and convenient to use.
-If you are enrolled in the $1,000 Deductible plan you will only pay your copay.
-If you are enrolled in the $1,500 or $5,000 High Deductible plan, you will pay a consult fee.
+If you are enrolled in the $1,250 Deductible Health Plan you will only pay your copay.
+If you are enrolled in the $2,000 High Deductible Health Plan (HDHP), you will pay a consult fee.